-Sorry Y'all, There Are No Adult Films At Blockbuster
+There Were Never Adult Films At Blockbuster

-At the time, a representative for Blockbuster told the LA Times, "We have always had a policy that we don't carry any movie that the Motion Picture Assn. of America rates X. When they revised the X rating, we said we would wait and see how they would use the new rating.
+At the time, a representative for Blockbuster told the Los Angeles Times, "We have always had a policy that we don't carry any movie that the Motion Picture Assn. of America rates X. When they revised the X rating, we said we would wait and see how they would use the new rating.
 But the criteria used for NC-17 was the same as the X."

-You might think that Blockbuster made most of its money from renting new movies, but the company actually paid their bills with the late fees accrued when people forgot to return their VHS rentals.
-In 2000, they made 16% of their total revenue off of those tiny fees.
-At the time, that amounted to $800 million; man, those late fees add up.
+You might think that Blockbuster made most of its money from renting new movies, but the company actually paid its bills with the late fees accrued when people didn't return their VHS rentals on time.
+In 2000, Blockbuster made 16% of its total revenue from those fees.

 At the time, that amounted to $800 million.
 Man, those late fees add up.